 What is a thermal relief pad?

-A multi-layered circuit board will usually have internal power and ground planes.
+A multi-layered board will usually have internal power and ground planes.
 These internal planes are often created as negative planes within the CAD system.
 A negative plane is a reverse image of what will eventually be fabricated by the board shop.
 The images on a negative plane represent the absence of metal, and they are used to create clearances around holes that don’t connect to the plane.
 A thermal relief pad is used to connect the hole to the plane, but it uses spokes and voids to restrict the metal area of the connection.
-This is important for soldering thru-hole parts in the board.
+This is important for soldering thru-hole in the board.

 When the leads of a thru-hole part connect directly to an internal power or ground plane without a thermal relief pad, the metal plane can act as a heat sink during soldering.
 The large area of metal in a plane will cause the heat to dissipate, and it will take longer before the solder will reflow.
-With some leads of a part taking longer to solder than others, it may be difficult to get all of the part leads to solder correctly.
+With some leads of a partial taking longer to solder than others, it may be difficult to get all of the leads to solder correctly.
 This can cause bad solder joints which could eventually break causing intermittent contact or an open connection.

-To counteract these effects, a thermal relief pad components is used on negative planes.
+To counteract these effects, thermal relief pad components are used on negative planes.
 The thermal relief pad creates small metal voids around the hole so that the connection is made through small spokes of metal.
 With the connection being restricted to the small spokes, there is less thermal contact with the rest of the plane.
 This allows the power or ground lead of a thru-hole part to heat up and solder at the same rate as the other leads of the part.

 Working with negative planes don't have to be a negative experience